SciBox: History and development

 The Johns Hopkins University Applied Physics Laboratory began investing in SciBox in 2001.
 The tool was designed to autonomously handle data collection scheduling, commands, and conflict resolution, a process that is difficult and time-consuming to do manually.

 SciBox was demonstrated in scientific practice in 2001 on the polar orbiter TIMED, where it used a coincidence calculator plan co-observations.
 In 2002, SciBox was extended for Cassini’s MIMI, where it was used in the JCSN planning tool that took into account potential hazards, such as sunlight and dust particles, when optimizing schedules.
 In 2005, SciBox was used in the JMRO planning tool of the CRISM instrument on Mars Reconnaissance Orbiter.

 In 2011, SciBox was scaled to a mission-level system for MESSENGER, where it planned and commanded all orbital science observations as well as guidance-and-control operations throughout the orbital campaign, automatically generating conflict-free command sequences from prioritized science objectives.
 Over four years, the system scheduled approximately 294,000 images, more than five million infrared spectra, more than six million ultraviolet/exosphere spectra, and more than 41 million laser-altimeter shots, with no commanding anomalies reported.

+In 2019, SciBox supported the CubeSat Signal Preprocessor Assessment and Test (CAT).
+Planning and commanding two 3U CubeSats in LEO.

+In March of 2025, SciBox began automating the generation of flight command sequences for NASA's three-CubeSat heliophysics mission: EZIE.
+Architecture relied on reuse of smallsat operations capabilities demonstrated on earlier missions.